 Monjas cimarronas: conflicting normative frameworks and human dramas in early republican Peru

 My objective is to identify the impact of the recently arrived 19th-century liberal nomos on the traditional normative framework that structured the life of nuns since colonial times.
-While priests were successful in freeing themselves from their perpetual vows for centuries, only at the beginning of the 19th century did cloistered nuns start to use different means to seek their freedom.
-One of those means was to appeal to the liberal legislation issued in the 1820s that allowed nuns and priests to leave their monastic orders, arguing serious reasons of conscience.
+While priests were successful in freeing themselves from their perpetual vows for centuries, only at the beginning of the 19th century did cloistered nuns start to use different means to seek freedom.
+One such means was an appeal to the liberal legislation issued in the 1820s that allowed nuns and priests to leave their monastic orders by arguing serious reasons of conscience.
 Appealing to the natural right to self-preservation, which included claiming justice at ecclesiastical and civil courts, nuns developed an active legal subjectivity based on the bottom-up ‘practice’ of the Enlightenment (Premo 2017).

-How was the notion of enlightened freedom (libertad ilustrada, Burns 2002) vernacularised and deployed in the judicial claims of monjas cimarronas to reject their perpetual vows, overcome their civil death and start a new life in the secular domain?
+How was the notion of enlightened freedom (libertad ilustrada, Burns 2002) vernacularized and deployed in the judicial claims of monjas cimarronas willing to abandon the sacred domain and enter the secular one?
 Is it possible to determine the impact of the liberal rights regime on the conventual normative spatio-temporalities (Mecarelli and Solla 2016; Valverde 2014) of early republican Peru?
 How did the nuns´ engagement with the ecclesiastical and civil authorities shape the legal and political configuration of the young liberal republic?
+Examining lawsuits from Arequipa, Lima and Cuzco, I will compare the legal trajectories of their cases and assess how the ecclesiastical and civil authorities handled their cases.

-Finally, I will document the legal and personal consequences of the secularisation requests and processes, as well as the normative response of their surrounding social bodies.
-As in the case of Dominga Gutiérrez (Guevara Gil 2019), it is highly likely that the implicit social and moral norms that governed the behaviour of the nuns and – in general – Catholics were stricter than the ones formally established by the Church.
-Thus, they were critical in shaping the social dramas and human consequences of their decisions.
-Tracing this ethereal and undefined yet finally binding social nomos is important for understanding how liberal ideas and policies were conditioned by protracted cultural norms and expectations that defined the republican order as a tertium quid (Guevara Gil 2021) and not as a triumphant attack of liberalism against the Ancien Régime that supposedly faded away after the Derecho Intermedio period.
+I will also document the legal and personal outcomes of the secularization processes, as well as the normative response of their surrounding social bodies.
+As in the case of Dominga Gutiérrez (Guevara Gil 2019), it is highly likely that the implicit social and moral norms that governed the behavior of the nuns were stricter than the ones formally established by the Church.
+Thus, they were critical in shaping the social reaction to their decisions.
+Tracing this ethereal and undefined yet finally binding social nomos is important for understanding how liberal laws, ideas and policies were conditioned by protracted cultural norms and expectations that lasted well into the century.